(Sept 9) U18 Evaluation Process Information

-If you did not get a chance to check out the SPMHA Evaluation Town Hall meeting held on Wednesday, Sept 7, please feel free to check out the posted video on-demand here.
-This meeting disseminated a ton of information about the SPMHA Evaluation Policies and Process, discussed hot-button topics such as Evaluators, Evaluation Games, Team Creation, and a formal Grievance Process that was introduced in the 2021-22 season.
+If you would like further information about the SPMHA Evaluation Process, we have posted last year’s Evaluation Town Hall Meeting video on-demand here.
+This meeting disseminated a ton of information about the SPMHA Evaluation Policies and Process, discussed hot-button topics such as Evaluators, Evaluation Games, Team Creation, and a formal Grievance Process that was introduced several seasons ago.

 Several questions arise each year from the U18 membership.
-One of the most prevalent is how does my player move up and down the “tiers” based on their game evaluations scores.
-In U18 we have a unique scenario in terms of a lower number of registrants, players returning from Elite-stream tryouts at any time throughout our process, as well as insufficient numbers to simply play multiple games with players of a broad skill level.
-Therefore, we must mix players of varying skill together in some games and do our best to evaluate these players based on where their skill places them against all players in the division.
+One of the most prevalent is: “how does my player move up and down the ‘tiers’ based on their game evaluations scores?”
+In U18 we have a unique scenario with typically a lower number of registrants than in other division, players returning from Elite-stream tryouts at any time throughout our process, as well as insufficient numbers to simply play multiple games with players of a similar skill level.
+This necessitates that we mix players of varying skill together in some games and do our best to evaluate these players based on where their skill places them against all players in the division.

-We have published the Player Movement Matrix to help visualize the evaluation process for the U18 level for the 2022-23 season.
-In addition, the SPMHA Evaluation Policies and Procedures Manual is the authoritative source for the Evaluation policies for the Association.
+We have published the Player Movement Matrix to help visualize the evaluation process for the U18 level.
+In addition, the SPMHA Evaluation Policies and Procedures Manual (updated in 2023) is the authoritative source for the Evaluation policies for the Association.

 Finally, several key Questions and Answers regarding evaluations can be found below: